 Your plants have been shipped to you in bare root form.
 We urge you to remove them from the shipping box and plant them as soon as possible.
-Should planting be delayed due to weather or other unforeseen circumstances, keep the bare root plants in a cool, dark location until you are ready to plant them.
+Should planting be delayed, keep the bare root plants in a cool, dark location until you are ready to plant them.
 A refrigerator is ideal, but an unheated garage or basement is also acceptable.
 Keep bare roots moist, but not soaking wet by using a spray bottle to mist them.
-Once planted, they begin setting roots and will begin showing new growth as the weather warms.
-Please plant as soon as possible, provide reasonable care and be patient.
+Once planted, they will begin growing new roots and, depending on the time of year, growing new foliage.

 Occasionally, bare root plants may arrive with a small amount of mold on them.
-This is caused by temperature changes encountered in shipping and does not harm the plant.
+This is caused by temperature changes encountered in shipping and does not harm the plants.
 As long as the bare root divisions are firm, simply wipe any mold off with a paper towel and plant them.